We may earn income from links in this post. Please read this Disclosure for details.

 To create this open-air museum, historic buildings from the 1800s were rescued from across Ontario and relocated to the site.
 Today, this collection of restored and furnished heritage buildings includes an agriculture barn, blacksmith shop, a log school, a white clapboard Methodist church, the Lang Grist Mill and the Keene Hotel.

-Insider Tip: With its leafy, riverside setting Lang Pioneer Village Museum is such a pretty spot, it’s popular for weddings, family and engagement photos.
-They can even arrange an onsite Family Photo Session with a professional photographer for $295 plus tax.
-You’ll receive a CD of your keepsake images for editing and printing.
+🌟 Insider Tip: With its leafy, riverside setting Lang Pioneer Village Museum is such a pretty spot, it’s popular for weddings, family and engagement photos.
+They can even arrange an onsite Family Photo Session with a professional photographer for $250 including tax.

 6. Chow Down on the Best BBQ in Kawartha Lakes